raspberrypilearning/cd-advanced-html-css-sushi/en/step_5.md

 ## All in a row

 On this card you will learn some tricks for arranging things **horizontally** on a page.

-First, getting stuff centered!
+First, you'll see how to get stuff centered.
+Then you'll arrange elements side by side in a row.

 + Add the following CSS properties to the `.card` class: